 First in the pot went some elastics for bras and panties.
 I used the iDye Poly – a product for synthetics that can dye polyester.
 I was not sure what the elastics are made of, but I knew they were from synthetics.

-The elastics dyed very well.
+The elastics took the dye very well.
 You can see the brown panties.
 Very nice!
 But the “traumatic smelling” experience held me back from dyeing.

 But I love colors!
 And seeing people dye their fabrics made me think not all of the dyes stink!
 Next one to try: Dharma Acid Dyes.
 Fuchsia and Crimson.